SpasinaSpasova/-MoneyManager/README.md

 ![This is expense categories admin image](https://github.com/SpasinaSpasova/MoneyManager/blob/main/Screenshots/ECAdmin.png)

 Any change in two types of categories is visualized for all users. **When category is deleted all expenses and incomes does not deleted.
-And the statistics board visualized expense and incomes by deleted categories, because this incomes and expenses are made**
+And the statistics board visualized expense and incomes by deleted categories also -not only by active, because this incomes and expenses are made already.**

 ## Database
 ![This is database image](https://github.com/SpasinaSpasova/MoneyManager/blob/main/Screenshots/Database.png)